Please visit our knowledgebase, where you can search for helpful information, ask a question, or chat live with one of our customer care agents.

 - What are the system requirements for streaming pc games to SHIELD?

-The basic requirements are a Wi-Fi router and a modern gaming PC with a GeForce GTX 650 or higher desktop GPU.
+The basic requirements are a Wi-Fi router and a modern gaming PC with a GeForce GTX 650 or a Notebook with a (Kepler™-based) GeForce GTX 600M or higher GPU.
 The detailed requirements are:

-- GPU: GeForce GTX 650 or higher desktop GPU (Notebook GPUs are not supported at this time)
+- Desktop: GeForce GTX 650 or higher desktop GPU

 - CPU: Intel Core i3-2100 3.1GHz or AMD Athlon II X4 630 2.8GHz or higher